LaLiga is back: Previously, in LaLiga...

 Even by Barca's colourful standards, this has been a particularly tumultuous season.

-Head coach Ernesto Valverde was sacked in January following a Supercopa de Espana semi-final reverse at the hands of Atletico, and sporting director Eric Abidal bravely picked a fight with the squad, including former team-mate Lionel Messi, by suggesting players were not working hard enough for the dismissed boss.
+Manager Ernesto Valverde was sacked in January after a Supercopa de Espana semi-final reverse to Atleti, and sporting director Eric Abidal bravely picked a fight with the squad, including former team-mate Lionel Messi, by suggesting players were not working hard enough for the dismissed boss.

 Messi fired back and claimed Abidal was "dirtying" the squad, with reports of discontent behind the scenes persisting ever since.